redux-saga/redux-saga/docs/api/README.md

 The middleware invokes the function and examines its result.

-If the result is a Generator object, the middleware will run it just like he did with the startup Generators (passed to the middleware on startup).
+If the result is an Iterator object, the middleware will run that Generator function, just like he did with the startup Generators (passed to the middleware on startup).
 The parent Generator will be suspended until the child Generator terminates normally, in which case the parent Generator is resumed with the value returned by the child Generator.
 Or until the child aborts with some